 Starting in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 R22 refrigerant is no longer made in North America.

 You can get recycled R22 now for existing air conditioners that use this particular refrigerant.

 The cost of R22 is increasing because of the dropping supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was made before January 2010, you have some options:
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your AC equipment was manufactured before January 2010, you have a few options:

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-However, this is not recommended because it could invalidate your warranty(ies).
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Commercial HVAC today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Commercial HVAC today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!